eclipse-ditto/ditto-examples/azure/azure-iot-hub-device-simulator/README.md

 - Running Ditto instance (e.g. locally or on an Azure Kubernetes Service (AKS))
 - Azure subscription.
-- [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to setup Azure IoT Hub.
+- [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to set up Azure IoT Hub.
 - OpenJDK 8 or 11 and Maven 3 to build and run the sample.

 ## Howto run the sample